 There is always something happening in CDI!

-We have many programs and initiatives that encourage students to explore their identities, to ask difficult questions, to engage in social justice, and to get to know someone who is different from themselves.
+We have many programs and initiatives that encourage students to share their stories and explore their identities, to ask difficult questions, to engage in social justice, and to get to know someone who is different from themselves.
 There are also many student organizations that are affiliated in one way or another with the work of the various CDI offices.

 If you are interested in joining a student led living-learning community that provides a meaningful lifetime experience, then C3 (Cross Cultural Connections) is the place for you!
 C3 welcomes students from all backgrounds to come together in a safe environment to address the challenges and obstacles we face as a community.